This page describes how to use the Duplicate Matching tool in the occurrence editor to accelerate data entry.

 You will have several options for using the results of the duplicate matching search.
 These will be listed at the bottom of the duplicate result that has been identified (see example below).
 You may:

-• Transfer to Empty Fields Only: transfer the data from all fields in the identified duplicate specimen or event into the data entry page that you are currently working on, unless that field already has data in it.
+Transfer the data from all fields in the identified duplicate specimen or event into the data entry page that you are currently working on, unless that field already has data in it.
 Only empty fields will be populated.
 Your previous entries will remain the same.
 Clicking this option will transfer the data and close the duplicate matching window.